BRG-teaching/UCL_2024/README.md

 # UCL 2024
-Form-finding of compression only shell structures
+Form-finding of compression only shell structures.

 # Introduction to COMPAS